Planning-Inspectorate/back-office/README.md

 ## Structure

 The main folders are `apps` (which contains the deployable services, such as the API and web front-end for the Application stack) and `packages` which contains libraries, as well as shared code and configuration.
 The whole setup is using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

+## Architecture

+The architecture of the applications service and it's relationships with other systems can be viewed through interactive [C4 Model diagrams](https://c4model.com) held as [Structizier](https://docs.structurizr.com) code in the `workspace.dsl` file

+This can be viewed locally through an interactive web interface by running `npm run c4`

+Finally open your web browser to view [http://localhost:8080](http://localhost:8080)

 ## Building